icsaba/lit-functions/README.md

 ```

 #### meta
-If you need anything else from Lit, you have the `meta` property that exposes the created lit instance.
+If you need direct access to the Lit instance, use the `meta` property.

 ```ts
 function myElement({meta}: { meta: LitElement }) {}
 ```

-### Handling events
+### Handling Events
-You can manage events with the `dispatchEvent` from the props.
-It dispatches an event on the current `lit-element`.
+Manage events with `dispatchEvent` from the `props`, which dispatches an event on the current Lit element.

 ```ts
 import { html, css } from "lit";